 Intervals API Overview

-The Intervals API allows anyone to build their own programs for accessing data within Intervals accounts.
+The Intervals API project management docs explain how to build your own programs for accessing Intervals account data.

 What the Intervals API Does